-Maximum permissible pressure drop and minimum coolant flow are depicted in the diagrams on this and the next page.
+The maximum permitted pressure drop (Dp) over the external cooling system and the minimum coolant flow in litres/minute at different engine speeds are covered in the diagrams on this page and the next one.

 If in doubt, check that the pressure drop across the external cooling system does not exceed permissible values.
 The pressure drop is determined by measuring the difference in pressure between the thermostat housing and the coolant pump intake with the thermostats blocked in the open position and with no pressure cap.